selvapn/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+Replace TRELL0_TODO, TRELLO_DOING and TRELLO_DONE list id's when different id's needs to be used.
 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: